numanrki/auto-date-year-month/README.txt

 * All Shortcode changed long to short for handle characters issues

 = 1.0.7 =
-Bugs Fixed and New Shortcodes Added: February 01, 2023
+Bugs Fixed and New Shortcodes Added: March  16, 2023

 * Bugs Fixed
 * New Shortcode for Copy Pasting Added